-Criterion 3: Team and Resources (20%)
+Criterion 3: Team and Resources (30%)

-- The capability of the Principal Investigator(s) and the proposed team to address all aspects of the proposed work with a high probability of success.
-The qualifications, relevant expertise, and time commitment of the individuals on the team; - The sufficiency of the facilities to support the work; - The degree to which the proposed consortia/team demonstrates the ability to facilitate and expedite further development and commercial deployment of the proposed technologies; - The level of participation by project participants as evidenced by letter(s) of commitment and how well they are integrated into the Workplan; and - The reasonableness of the budget and spend plan for the proposed project and objectives.
+- The capability of the Principal Investigator(s) and the proposed team to address all aspects of the proposed work with a good chance of success.
+Qualifications, relevant expertise, and time commitment of the individuals on the team; - The capability of the proposed team to recruit and partner with industry stakeholders to create opportunities for developing and demonstrating innovative system and process solutions;

+- The capability of the proposed team to anticipate, understand and resolve innovation risks and barriers; - The capability of the proposed team to develop technology system and process solutions that can be successfully communicated to and implemented by residential market leaders; - The capability of the proposed team to facilitate and expedite market transformation through leveraged stakeholder actions that lead to broader market adoption of Building America research results; - The sufficiency of the facilities to support the work, if applicable; - The capability of the proposed team to track and evaluate market impacts of their innovations; - Level of participation by project participants as evidenced by letter(s) of commitment and how well they are integrated into the Workplan; and - Reasonableness of budget and spend plan for proposed project and objectives.